NirantK/nirantk.github.io/content/writing/ml-hiring.md

 show_reading_time = true
 +++

+This is primarily for my future self.
+These are observations based on my own experience of 2 years at Verloop.io and helping a few companies hire for similar roles.

 ## Do
 - Seniormost hire first: Start by hiring the senior most person you're going to hire.
 E.g. start by hiring the ML Lead (assuming you already have a CTO)
 - Have a means to tell that your investment in data science is working out or not